Gamma-0/testPHP/README.md

 In a terminal, use the command line:
 `php sendingDate.php 'YYYY-MM-DD HH:MM'`

-As mentioned before, there are 3 optionnal parameters to write in the order:
+As mentioned before, there are 3 optional parameters to write in the order:
 `php sendingDate.php 'YYYY-MM-DD HH:MM' 'HH:MM' 'config_file_name' 'iCal_file_name'`